Looking for the best image search engines?

 If you are wanting to find images online, this is one of the best websites for image search.

-You can directly filter the results using the color, size and file type option.
+You can directly filter the results using the color, size, and file type options.

-Yahoo’s photo search engine does provide additional features when you click on Yahoo images’s advance search option that further let’s you narrow down your image search results to filter and find images based on their usage rights and toggling the safe search on or off.
+Yahoo’s photo search engine does provide additional features when you click on Yahoo images’ advance search option that further lets you narrow down your image search results to filter and find images based on their usage rights and toggling the safe search on or off.

-One thing I did not like (or you can say disadvantage of Yahoo image search) is it doesn’t how you related images based on the selected thumbnail.
+One thing I did not like (or you can say the disadvantage of Yahoo image search) is it doesn’t show you related images based on the selected thumbnail.

-This feature is present on both Google’s and Bing’s picture search engine and comes very handy to find out similar images with little variations.
+This feature is present on both Google’s and Bing’s picture search engines and comes in very handy to find out similar images with little variations.

-Picsearch is one of the biggest free image search engines with a inventory of over 3 billion royalty-free images to download and use on your projects.
-Picsearch has a wide array of stock images may that be lifestyle images, or animations or photos of every aspect of life.
+Picsearch is one of the biggest free image search engines with an inventory of over 3 billion royalty-free images to download and use on your projects.
+Picsearch has a wide array of stock images may that be lifestyle images or animations or photos of every aspect of life.

 Unplash is a very popular and quite big site to search and download beautiful, high-resolution images that are free to use.

-Pixabay is another free stock image site to download free to use images, photos and wallpapers from a wide variety of free stock photos sites, all in one place.
+Pixabay is another free stock image site to download free-to-use images, photos, and wallpapers from a wide variety of free stock photo sites, all in one place.